voorhoede/datocms-plugin-computed-fields/README.md

 ![](https://github.com/voorhoede/datocms-plugin-computed-fields/raw/master/docs/plugin-default-function.png)

-#### Changed fields

-When you change a field on the DatoCMS page there will be a variable available with the name of the field that changed.
-The variable `changedField` can be used throughout the code.

-Using `console.log(changedField)` will log the value of the field that has changed only if you use that field in your code.
-When you change a field that is not used in you code, the code will not be executed.

 ### Plugin helper functions

 `getModel` and `getUpload` are functions to use in the plugin.
 When you have added the DatoCMS readonly token in the general settings of the plugin, you can use these two functions.